-There are five stages to Aldi's recruitment process – online tests including situational judgement tests; psychometric testing; a five-minute 'Who am I?' video; group assessment and a final interview with a regional managing director.
+There are five stages to Aldi's recruitment process – an online application and online tests including situational judgement tests; psychometric testing; a five-minute 'Who am I?' video; a group assessment and a final interview with a regional managing director.
 We asked Richard for his advice on excelling at the 'Who am I?' video, the group interview and the second, final interview.

 Use the five-minute 'Who am I?' video to show off your skills